 If you'd like to raise money for Reflect - we'd love to support and encourage you in your fundraising!
 We've had people help us raise money in a variety of ways, from baking cakes to running a 10K and even selling Christmas cards.
-Whatever you'd like to do, please consider doing it for Reflect so that we can keep on providing our much needed service!
+Whatever you'd like to do, please consider doing it for Reflect so that we can keep on providing our much needed service for free!

 'After Reflect had helped turn my life around I decided to take up running to help keep fit.
 I wanted to give something back to Reflect so I registered to participate in the Leeds 10 kilometre fun run as a way to raise some funds.
 It was a great way to motivate myself with the goal of supporting Reflect.'